srikanth2212/jsonez/README.md

 ```

-To fetch the json output in []byte from GoJSON object:
+To fetch the json output as []byte from the root GoJSON object:

 ```
 output := GoJSONPrint(g)